gregarious/betasite/README.md

 # Future work #

 - Tagged comments with "FUTURE" that deal with some good ideas for enhancing/refactoring features.
+- Consider replacing sorl Thumbnails with easy-thumbnails.
+More active development and I think I like its style a bit better.
+One issue though: I don't know if it supports easy deletion of all orphaned thumbs?

 # Configuration #